Define site boundaries and boundary groups

 Each boundary group can be associated with a different primary site for site assignment

-A client on a boundary that is a member of two different boundary groups with different site assignments will randomly select a site to join, which might not be the site you intend the client to join.
+For a boundary that's a member of two different boundary groups with different site assignments, clients randomly select a site to join.
+This behavior might not be for the site you want the client to join.
 This configuration is called overlapping boundaries.

-Overlapping boundaries is not a problem for content location, and instead is often a desired configuration that provides clients additional resources or content locations they can use.
+Overlapping boundaries isn't a problem for content location.
+It can be a useful configuration that provides clients additional resources or content locations they can use.